diamonddevgroup/laravel-geographical-calculator/docs/distances.md

             ])
             // and of course, you still can use getPoint again if you want.
             ->setPoint([33, 40])
-            // you can use callback, the callback is return Collection instance of result.
+            // you can use callback, the callback will return a Collection instance of the result.
             ->getDistance();

      return $allPoints;